DREAM SYMBOLS : A : B : C : D : E : F : G : H : I : J : K : L : M : N : O : P : Q : R : S : T : U : V : W : X : Y : Z

 If we know a dream is linked to some issue then we can concentrate all our efforts on decoding it.
 We know it's about the issue we were thinking about.
 So we can think intensely about how the symbolism works.

 Your dreams will therefore represent your best guesses.
 You hope that you have made the best decision.
-During the course of a night you may change your mind.
+During the course of a night you may even change your mind.
 Your dreams may document these changes.
 Dreams tend to document the slight modifications in our views.
 We try to be "a little nicer" or "a bit more outgoing".
+We change the balance of our thinking.
+It's easy to trust someone one minute and then have doubts.

 FURTHER READING